 The hallmark of successful European sides over the past 25 years - other than their unquestionable talent - has been their togetherness and great team spirit.

-With the emergence of the 'Class of 2011' on Tour headed by Jordan Spieth and Justin Thomas, and their solid friendships with the likes of Rickie Fowler, it's there for all to see that the mood in the American camp is one reminiscent of dominant teams of years gone by.
+With the emergence of the 'Class of 2011' on Tour headed by Jordan Spieth and Justin Thomas - and solid friendships with the likes of Rickie Fowler - it's there for all to see that the mood in the American camp is one reminiscent of dominant teams of years gone by.

 We've all seen the Spring Break photos, right?